 Gout is not an eating disorder, it is a uric acid metabolism disorder.
 However eating the wrong foods in the wrong way can affect uric acid, but it’s not all about purines.

-In an earlier article I touched upon the issue of uric acid increasing during fasting.
+We know that uric acid increases during fasting.
 I have looked at other articles, specifically looking at starvation and fasting.
 They all show uric acid rising when we deprive ourselves of food.
-In a recent review, Lessons from comparative physiology: could uric acid represent a physiologic alarm signal gone awry in western society?, Johnson and colleagues note:
+In a recent review, “Lessons from comparative physiology: could uric acid represent a physiologic alarm signal gone awry in western society”, Johnson and colleagues note:

 it has long been appreciated that uric acid is increased under conditions of starvation (Lennox 1924; Ogryzlo 1965).